Skip to main content

 How to create a knowledge base

-What is a knowledge base - and how do you make one?
-Get to grips with knowledge base creation in our easy seven-step guide.
+What is a knowledge base, and how do you make one?
+Get to grips with building a knowledge base in our easy seven-step guide.

 If you’re looking for an effective way to share information with your knowledge workers and collaborate across teams, you need a knowledge base.
 But what is a knowledge base, and how do you create one?
 Read on to learn more.

-This is a general guide, so if you want to learn specifics, we explain how to create a Confluence knowledge base.
+This is a general guide.
+If you have Confluence and want to learn specific setup steps, check out how to create a Confluence knowledge base.

 What is a knowledge base?

-A knowledge base is a self-serve database housing a collection of information that everyone can access easily.
-From employees to customers, you can create both internal and external knowledge bases to help people search for and access the information they need at that moment.
+A knowledge base is a self-serve database containing a collection of information that everyone can access easily.
+Knowledge bases can be internal (for employees) or external (for customers), but both types help people search for and access the information they need at that moment.

 Being able to access information and documents freely, without having to ask for help, makes doing our jobs a lot easier.
-A knowledge base improves productivity - you can search for what you're looking for and up pops the document.
+A knowledge base saves time and improves productivity - with a quick search, up pops the information you’re looking for.

-It can reduce training time, guide new employees through onboarding effortlessly, and ensure you preserve company knowledge.
+A knowledge base can reduce training time, guide new employees through onboarding effortlessly, and ensure you preserve company knowledge (also known as institutional memory).
 This keeps documentation consistent, accessible, and updated.

 A gif showing a cursor scrolling and interacting with tabs on a Confluence knowledge base